 - After successfully completing ONCAMPUS Boston’s first–year experience, you will have earned 28–32 credits and be on track to earn the 120 credits most schools require to receive a Bachelor’s Degree.
 Find out more about the University Transfer Program.

-- Like most college freshmen, you will live in a residence hall (also called a dormitory or “dorm” for short), with other male and female students, that is located right on Wheelock’s campus.
+- Like most college freshmen, you will live in a residence hall (also called a dormitory or “dorm” for short), with a close-knit community of students, that is located right on Wheelock’s campus.
 This is a mandatory part of ONCAMPUS Boston’s program because residence halls are an ideal place to make friends, socialize, and acclimate to college life in America.

 - You will share a room with another student of the same gender who may be American or another international student who speaks a different language than you.